Find Grad Schools

 19 Yearly Graduations

 The 15th most popular school in the country for econometrics and quantitative economics majors who are seeking their doctor's degree is Michigan State University.
 Roughly 49,600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $16,930 per year, while in-state graduate students, on average, pay $20,808 per year.
+The average in-state tuition for full-time undergraduates is $16,437 per year, while in-state graduate students, on average, pay $20,202 per year.
 During the most recent year for which we have data, 19 people received their doctor's degree in econometrics and quantitative economics from Michigan State.
-About 43% of this group were women, and 3% were students from an underrepresented racial-ethnic group.
+Around 5% of these students were from an underrepresented racial-ethnic group, and 50% were women.

 #17